 Family: Bladderwort Family (Lentibulariaceae) Group: Bladderworts Distinctive features:

 Small plants growing in bogs/fens.
 Rooted in mud.
 No visible leaves or roots.
 Bright yellow flower.
-Similar species: Flat-leaved Bladderwort (Urticularia intermedia) - floating plant, bladders on a separate stalks.
-Common Bladderwort (Urticularia vulgaris) - floating plant, bladders scattered amongst roots.
-Flowers: Summer; Yellow; Irregular Flowers; Yellow, on short stalks rising above the water.
+Similar species: Flat-leaved Bladderwort (Utricularia intermedia) - floating plant, bladders on a separate stalks.
+Common Bladderwort (Utricularia vulgaris) - floating plant, bladders scattered amongst roots.
+Flowers: Summer; Yellow; Irregular flowers; Yellow, on short stalks rising above the water.
 Summer.
-Leaves: No Apparent Leaves; None or very tiny.
+Leaves: None; None or very tiny.
 Height:

 Up to 7 cm (3 in) Stem: